SNMP configuration examples

 EdgeOs

-If you use the HTTP interface: 1.
-Access the legacy web admin page and log in 1.
-Go to System > Advanced Configuration 1.
-Go to the sub-tab "SNMP" > "Community" 1.
-Click "Add Community Group" 1.
-Enter your SNMP community, ip address and click submit 1.
-Go to System > Summary 1.
-Go to the sub-tab "Description" 1.
-Enter your System Name, System Location and System Contact.
-1. Click submit 1.
-Click "Save Configuration"
+With the HTTP interface: 1.
+Open the legacy web admin page and log in.
+1. Go to System > Advanced Configuration.
+1. Go to the "SNMP" > "Community" subtab.
+1. Click "Add Community Group".
+1. Enter your SNMP community and IP address, then click submit.
+1. Go to System > Summary.
+1. Go to the "Description" subtab.
+1. Enter your System Name, System Location, and System Contact.
+1. Click submit.
+1. Click "Save Configuration".

 username@devicename> enable